Nardong Putik: Second capture

 Manicio was re-captured on May 27, 1958, after he was cornered in a rice mill in barrio Medicion in Imus, Cavite, by Lt.
 Elias R. Lazo, Jr. of the 31st PC Company and Lt.
 Federico D. Navarro of the 117th PC Company who were both promoted to captain and decorated the Gold Cross Medal, the third highest military battle award, for their daring capture.
 Manicio surrendered to Lt.
 Lazo after engaging the patrol in a 45-minute gun battle.
 Manicio credited his survival to his anting-anting.
 Manicio was sentenced to jail for 182 years and two months at the national penitentiary in Muntinlupa, but was granted freedom of movement.
-He escaped in October 1969 and took refuge from his home town who he still have close ties with his longtime mentor Mayor Remigio Carungcong.
+He escaped in October 1969 and took refuge from his home town who he still have close ties with his longtime mentor Dasmarinas Mayor Remigio Carungcong.

 Massacre of NBI agents

 In the morning of February 10, 1971, two agents of the Narcotics Division of the National Bureau of Investigation (NBI), Rogelio Domingo and Antonio Dayao, were killed by Putik and his men.
 Victims belonged to a group headed by Supervising Agent Eligio Songco, that went to Imus, Cavite to survey and raid a marijuana plantation allegedly being protected by Putik.
 Some of his men involved were later apprehended, charged and convicted in court in connection to the killings.